Ticks and Lyme disease

 The Azaleas and the species Rhododendron will still be in flower at the end of the month.

-The volunteers have been planting up areas in Keepers wood, Birch Glade and the Pheasantry beds, and the gardeners have been mowing and weeding out the first flush of weeds
+The volunteers are continuing to plant up areas in the gardens and the gardeners have been mowing and weeding out the first flush of weeds

 Bird News – Important information